Dave Grusin: Early life

-Grusin studied music at the University of Colorado at Boulder and received his degree in 1956.
-Grusin's teachers included Cecil Effinger and Wayne Scott, pianist, arranger and professor of jazz.
+Grusin studied music at the University of Colorado at Boulder and graduated in 1956.
+His teachers included Cecil Effinger, and Wayne Scott, a pianist, arranger, and professor of jazz.

 Career

 Grusin produced his first single in 1962, "Subways Are for Sleeping", and his first film score, for Divorce American Style, in 1967.
 Other scores followed, including The Graduate (1967), Winning (1969), The Friends of Eddie Coyle (1973), The Midnight Man (1974), and Three Days of the Condor (1975).

-In 1978, Grusin founded GRP Records with his business partner, Larry Rosen, and began to produce some of the first commercial digital recordings.
+In 1978, Grusin founded GRP Records with his business partner Larry Rosen, and began producing some of the first commercial digital recordings.
 Grusin was the composer for On Golden Pond (1981), Tootsie (1982), and The Goonies (1985).
-In 1988, he won the Oscar for best original score, for The Milagro Beanfield War.
-Grusin composed the musical signatures for the 1984 TriStar Pictures logo and the 1993 Columbia Pictures Television logo.
+In 1988, he won the Oscar for Best Original Score for The Milagro Beanfield War.
+Grusin composed the musical signatures for the 1984 TriStar Pictures logo (which was credited at the end of Look Who's Talking Too) and the 1993 Columbia Pictures Television logo.

-In 1998, Grusin ranked No. 5 and No. 8 on Billboard's Top 10 Jazz Artists, at mid-year and at year's end, respectively, based on sales of his album, "Dave Grusin Presents West Side Story."
+In 1998, Grusin ranked #5 and #8 on Billboard's Top 10 Jazz Artists, at mid-year and at year's end, respectively, based on sales of his album "Dave Grusin Presents West Side Story."

-From 2000-11, Grusin concentrated on composing classical and jazz compositions, touring and recording with collaborators, including jazz singer and lyricist Lorraine Feather and guitarist Lee Ritenour.
+From 2000–11, Grusin concentrated on classical and jazz compositions, touring and recording with collaborators including jazz singer and lyricist Lorraine Feather and guitarist Lee Ritenour.
 Their album Harlequin won a Grammy Award in 1985.
 Their classical crossover albums, Two Worlds and Amparo, were nominated for Grammys.

 Grusin has a filmography of about 100 titles.
 His many awards include an Oscar for best original score for The Milagro Beanfield War, as well as Oscar nominations for The Champ, The Fabulous Baker Boys, The Firm, Havana, Heaven Can Wait, and On Golden Pond.
-He received a Best Original Song nomination for "It Might Be You" from the film Tootsie.
-Six of the fourteen cuts on the soundtrack from The Graduate are his.
-Other film scores Grusin has composed include Where Were You When the Lights Went Out?, Three Days of the Condor, The Goonies, Tequila Sunrise, Hope Floats, Random Hearts, The Heart Is a Lonely Hunter, Mulholland Falls and The Firm.
+Grusin received a Best Original Song nomination for "It Might Be You" from the film Tootsie.
+Six of the 14 cuts on the soundtrack from The Graduate are his.
+Other film scores Grusin has composed include Where Were You When the Lights Went Out?, Three Days of the Condor, The Goonies, Tequila Sunrise, Hope Floats, Random Hearts, The Heart Is a Lonely Hunter, Mulholland Falls, and The Firm.
 He composed the original opening fanfare for film studio TriStar Pictures.